Amity University | B.Sc Admissions 2025

 Correct option: A

 Q 20.
-If the net profit earned during the year is ₹ 1,00,000 and the amount of Bills receivables in the beginning and the end of the year is ₹ 20,000 and ₹ 40,000 respectively, then cash flow from operating activities will be:
+If the net profit earned during the year is ₹ 1,00,000 and the amount of Bills receivable in the beginning and the end of the year is ₹ 20,000 and ₹ 40,000 respectively, then cash flow from operating activities will be:

 A: ₹60,000